mpgray/shmoozed/BackEnd/README.md

 Unit tests are run as part of the `install` phase of the normal Maven Clean and Install cycle.
 However, it is wise to run them fairly often.
 The simplest way to do this is to Right-click on a Test file and choose "Run Test...".
 This will run all tests in that single file.
 The same thing can be done by Right-clicking on the entire `test` directory and choose "Run Unittests in driectory".
 This will run all tests in that directory.

+### Manual Testing with Postman

+A Collection of [Postman](https://www.getpostman.com/) calls is located at `/BackEnd/postman/` which can be imported into Postman to jumpstart your manual testing of the Back-end API.

+As new endpoints are added, these Postman collections should be updated with example calls.

 # Architecture